 Recoupment: CMS can recoup improperly billed amounts from the provider's Medicare payments.
 The recoupment is administrative and does not require a formal enforcement action.

-Civil monetary penalties under Section 1128A SSA: For false claims and certain other violations, OIG can impose civil monetary penalties per violation (the exact amount is periodically adjusted for inflation), plus assessments up to three times the amount falsely claimed.
+Civil monetary penalties under Section 1128A SSA: For false claims and certain other violations, OIG can impose civil monetary penalties per violation (the exact amount is periodically adjusted for inflation), plus an additional assessment based on the amount falsely claimed.

 Exclusion under Section 1128 SSA: For patterns of improper billing or fraud, OIG can exclude providers from Medicare, Medicaid, and other federal health care programs.
 Exclusion ends the provider's ability to bill Medicare and Medicaid and is published on the OIG's List of Excluded Individuals and Entities.